-Food and flashbacks fuse into one fuzzy flick in Disney’s Ratatouille, in which a Parisian rat named Remy longs to become a grand French chef.
+Food and flashbacks fuse into one fuzzy flick in Disney’s Ratatouille, one of the best food movies for the young and the young at heart.
+The film centers around a Parisian rat named Remy who longs to become a grand French chef.
 Residing in the sewers underneath one of the city’s most renowned restaurants, Remy commits himself to the culinary craft — a world that, initially, refuses to recognize him within the kitchen’s confines.

 11. Big Night